 for $n= N_T, \ldots,2,1$, where $\bm{u}_T$ and $\bm{v}_T$ are the known coefficient vectors of the desired terminal states.
-We note that the fully discrete state system \eqref{fos} is solved forward in time, the full discrete adjoint equation \eqref{foa} is solved backward in time.
+We note that the fully discrete state system \eqref{fos} is solved forward in time, whereas the fully discrete adjoint system \eqref{foa} is solved backward in time.
 The equations \eqref{fos} and \eqref{foa} are semi-explicit in time.
 Because the mass matrix ${\mathbf M}$ is symmetric positive definite and therefore invertible, the discrete solutions of \eqref{fos} and \eqref{foa} exist and are unique.
-The resulting semilinear discrete OCP can be solved by several optimization algorithms for solving the OCPs governed by semi-linear equations.
-We have used in this paper the projected nonlinear conjugate gradient (CG) method \cite{Hager06acgd}, which was applied to the Schl\"ogl and FHN equations \cite{buchholz13ocs,Casas13, Casas15soasa,Ryll16} and to the convective FHN equation \cite{Karasozen15}.
-The details of the implementation of projected nonlinear CG algorithm can be found in these papers.
+The resulting semilinear discrete OCP can be solved by several optimization algorithms.
+We use the projected nonlinear CG method \cite{Hager06acgd}, which is applied for solving the OCP governed by Schl\"ogl and FHN equations in \cite{buchholz13ocs,Casas13, Casas15soasa,Ryll16} and by the convective FHN equations in \cite{Uzunca17}.
+The details of the implementation of the projected nonlinear CG algorithm can be found in these papers.